We may receive compensation when you click on links to products from our partners.

 Your Employer Has Violated Implied Or Written Promises

-This is also relevant if you have experienced a personal injury and your employer has promised or implied that you may return to work and terminate your contract due to the injury.
-You should read your employment contract thoroughly, if you have one, to determine the specific contractual agreement surrounding injuries, leave time, and sick days.
+This guidance also applies if you’ve sustained a personal injury and your employer has either explicitly promised or implicitly suggested that you could return to work, only to later terminate your contract because of the injury.
+It’s crucial to carefully review your employment contract, if you have one, to understand the specific terms related to injuries, leaves of absence, and sick days.

 Your Termination Is Due To Discrimination